Nonrefundable Deposit: $50

 BA, Business Administration-Finance (Major) & Economics (Minor), Seattle University

-Pa Ousman is completing his Master’s in Business Analytics at Seattle University.
+Pa Ousman completed his Master’s in Business Analytics at Seattle University.
 Prior to joining the master’s program, he was the Community and Donor Relations Manager at Project Pilgrimage, a civil rights non-profit centering racial justice.
 He also worked briefly at Silver Creek Capital as an Investment Associate.
 He earned his BA in Business Administration from Seattle University with a major in Finance and a minor in Economics.
 While an undergrad, Pa Ousman served in various organizations, including as the Student Body President at both Highline College and Seattle University.
 He was part of the inaugural cohort of the Alfie Scholars program aimed at training and educating scholars to foster civility in the workforce.
 He was one of five recipients of the Distinguished Graduating Student award at Seattle University in 2018.
 Pa Ousman has developed experience in cross-cultural leadership and engagement, especially in diversity and inclusive excellence through serving the university bias prevention and climate care working group, university leadership council, Board of Regents and Trustees.
 He has also written and continues to research language and its implication to diversity in the business environment.

 Pa Ousman enjoys connecting with people, building relationships, and celebrating diversity.
 His passions include playing and watching soccer, discussing strategies for an equitable workforce, reading, watching movies, and exploring nature.
 Social justice and fair treatment of people and resources are central to his values.
 Currently, he is working with some researchers on an Algorithmic Equity Toolkit that will be available to the public to help identify bias in AI systems and ask critical questions about AI to policymakers, especially around safety and security concerns.